 This vegan solid lotion bar recipe is made with soothing oat butter, plantain infused olive oil and lavender essential oil.
-It’s the perfect treat for sunburned skin this summer.
-Also try this vegan friendly moisturizer DIY on dry or rough feet, hands and elbows!
+Crafted without beeswax, this hard lotion bar is the perfect treat for sunburned skin this summer.
+Also be sure to try this vegan friendly body moisturizer DIY on dry or rough feet, hands and elbows!

 Because plantain is currently growing wild in abundance this time of year, I chose to include plantain infused olive oil in my vegan solid lotion bar recipe.
 Plantain not only helps with sunburns, but it is also beneficial for those with skin rashes and chapped skin as well as insect and spider bites.
 For eczema and psoriasis, the regular use of this herb in a salve or cream can also help in relation to those skin conditions.

 Plantain has the distinction of being a weed.
 However, plantain has historically been used not only as food but also as a healing herb in numerous cultures around the world.
 Native Americans traditionally used this plant to treat wounds and fevers as well as to draw out toxins from stings and bites.

 There are two types of plantains and often you’ll find both while foraging as they do often grow together in the same area.
 The plantains with broad leaves are called Plantago major while the other narrow-leaved plantains are called P. lanceolata.
 Both have similar properties for medicinal and herbal usage, however many herbalists prefer the broadleaf plantain for its larger and softer, edible leaves.